-If a region code warning appears when you are using your DVD player, it could be that the DVD you are trying to play incompatible with the optical disc drive on the computer.
-The region code is listed on the packaging of the disc. ב Change the resolution under Control Panel - Display to a lower resolution. ) If y ou see video but cannot hear sound, check all of the following: Make sure the mute setting is off on your DVD player.
+If y ou see video but cannot hear sound, check all of the following: Make sure the mute setting is off on your DVD player.
 Check the Master Volume settings of the Sounds and Audio Device Properties.
 If you have connected speakers externally, check the volume settings of the computer speakers and check the connections between your speakers and the computer.
 In the Device Manager , check that the correct drivers are installed properly.
 To display the Device Manager , click Start , Control Panel , and Performance and Maintenance .
-Click the System icon and then the Device Manager button on the Hardware tab. ב lirty or damaged disc may cause the computer to "hang" while it tries to read the disc.
-If necessary, reboot the mputer, remove the disc and then check that it is not dirty or damaged. ם eck your PG settings (Parental Guidance) in the DVD software as they might be preventing you from playing certair Ds when they are activated. ∠ n The default DVD region code is 2.
-Do not change this setting using the Region Code Change function in Windows, or using any other software applications.
-System malfunctions originating from the user changing the DVD region code are beyond the scope of your warranty and will result in
+Click the System icon and then the Device Manager button on the Hardware tab. ב dirty or damaged disc may cause the computer to "hang" while it tries to read the disc.
+If necessary, reboot the mputer, remove the disc and then check that it is not dirty or damaged. ב eck your PG settings (Parental Guidance) in the DVD software as they might be preventing you from playing certain Ds when they are activated. app default DVD region code is 2.
+Do not change this setting using the Region Code Change function in Windows, or using any other software lications.
+System malfunctions originating from the user changing the DVD region code are beyond the scope of your warranty and will result in vice charges for repair.